25hlarsen4/Spreadsheet/FormulaEvaluator/README.md

 # Consulted Peers:

-I did not consult with any peers on this assignment because I tend to like struggling through a problem on my own until I have tried everything I can think of, and on this particular assignment, I was able to solve all the problems I ran into without running out of ideas, so I therefore did not end up consulting others for help.
+I did not consult with any peers on this project because I tend to like struggling through a problem on my own until I have tried everything I can think of, and on this particular assignment, I was able to solve all the problems I ran into without running out of ideas, so I therefore did not end up consulting others for help.